The three main risk factors of breast cancer:

-2. Getting older - the older the person the higher the risk, more than 80% of breast cancers occur in women over the age of 50.
+2. Getting older - more than 80% of breast cancers occur in women over the age of 50.
 Most men who get breast cancer are over 60.

 3. Significant family history – this isn’t common, around 5% of people diagnosed with breast cancer have inherited a faulty BRCA1 or BRCA2 gene.

 Breast cancer is the most common cancer in the UK, one person is diagnosed every 10 minutes.

 1 in 8 women in the UK will develop breast cancer in their lifetime.